JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/references_and_resolve.md

 ## Resolving to Multiple Targets

-An extension of the [`PsiReference`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiReference.java) interface, which allows a reference to resolve to multiple targets, is the [`PsiPolyVariantReference`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiPolyVariantReference.java) interface.
+[`PsiPolyVariantReference`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiPolyVariantReference.java) is an extension of [`PsiReference`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiReference.java) and allows a reference to resolve to multiple targets.
 The targets to which the reference resolves are returned from the `multiResolve()` method.
 The <ui-path>Navigate | Declaration or Usages</ui-path> action for such references allows the user to choose a navigation target in a popup.
 The implementation of `multiResolve()` can be also based on [`PsiScopeProcessor`](%gh-ic%/platform/core-api/src/com/intellij/psi/scope/PsiScopeProcessor.java), and can collect all valid targets for the reference instead of stopping when the first valid target is found.